Braedach/Wazuh-Project-LearningLab/README.md

 11. Restart the Wazuh manager and check its status
 	- There is no need to add the decoder or the rule block to the ossec.conf file as we have put these in the right place and have set the appropriate permissions
-	- THE LOG IS NOT SHOWING IN WAZUH - FIX IT.

 #### Script Dissemination to Endpoints.